-- 2.1 (1) An applicant for recognition as a clearing agency under securities legislation, or for exemption from the requirement to be recognized as a clearing agency under securities legislation, must include in its application all of the following: - (a) if applicable, the applicant's most recently completed PFMI Disclosure Framework Document;
+- 2.1 (1) An applicant for recognition as a clearing agency under securities legislation, or for exemption from the requirement to be recognized as a clearing agency under securities legislation, must include in its application all of the following: - (a) if applicable, the applicant's most recently completed PFMI Disclosure Framework Document:

-- (b) sufficient information to demonstrate that the applicant is in compliance with - (i) provincial and territorial securities legislation, or - (ii) the regulatory regime of a foreign jurisdiction in which the applicant's head office or principal place of business is located; - (c) any additional relevant information sufficient to demonstrate that it is in the public interest for the securities regulatory authority to recognize or exempt the applicant, as the case may be. - (2) In addition to the requirement set out in subsection (1), an applicant that has a head office or principal place of business located in a foreign jurisdiction must - (a) certify that it will assist the securities regulatory authority in accessing the applicant's books and records and in undertaking an onsite inspection and examination at the applicant's premises, and - (b) certify that it will provide the securities regulatory authority, if requested by such authority, with an opinion of legal counsel that the applicant has, as a matter of law, the power and authority to - (i) provide the securities regulatory authority with prompt access to its books and records, and - (ii) submit to onsite inspection and examination by the securities regulatory authority. - (3) In addition to the requirements set out in subsections (1) and (2), an applicant whose head office or principal place of business is located in a foreign jurisdiction must file a completed Form 24-102F1 Submission to Jurisdiction and Appointment of Agent for Service. - (4) An applicant must inform the securities regulatory authority in writing of any material change to the information provided in its application, or if any of the information becomes materially inaccurate for any reason, as soon as the change occurs or the applicant becomes aware of any inaccuracy.
+- (b) sufficient information to demonstrate that the applicant is - (i) in compliance with applicable provincial and territorial securities legislation, or - (ii) subject to and in compliance with the regulatory requirements of the foreign jurisdiction in which the applicant's head office or principal place of business is located that are comparable to the applicable requirements under this Instrument; - (c) any additional relevant information sufficient to demonstrate that it is in the public interest for the securities regulatory authority to recognize or exempt the applicant, as the case may be. - (2) In addition to the requirement set out in subsection (1), an applicant that has a head office or principal place of business located in a foreign jurisdiction must - (a) certify that it will assist the securities regulatory authority in accessing the applicant's books, records and other documents and in undertaking an onsite inspection and examination at the applicant's premises, and - (b) certify that it will provide the securities regulatory authority, if requested by the authority, with an opinion of legal counsel that the applicant has, as a matter of law, the power and authority to - (i) provide the securities regulatory authority with prompt access to its books, records and other documents, and - (ii) submit to onsite inspection and examination by the securities regulatory authority. - (3) In addition to the requirements set out in subsections (1) and (2), an applicant whose head office or principal place of business is located in a foreign jurisdiction must file a completed Form 24-102F1 Clearing Agency Submission to Jurisdiction and Appointment of Agent for Service of Process. - (4) An applicant must inform the securities regulatory authority in writing of any change to the information provided in its application that is material, or if any of the information becomes materially inaccurate for any reason, as soon as the change occurs or the applicant becomes aware of any inaccuracy.